kyma-project/kyma/docs/vitepress-structure.md

   - Automatic detection of tab headers using `#### **Title**` format
   - Content extraction and markdown rendering for each tab
   - Base64 encoding of tab data for component consumption
-  - Integration with custom Tabs Vue component via `tabs-data` prop
+  - Integration with the custom Tabs Vue component via `tabs-data` prop
   - Extends markdown renderer while preserving original functionality

 ### Documentation Content